-In envisioning the techno-mangod, today's transhumanists add Intelligence Amplification (IA) to Artificial Intelligence (AI).
-IA will be accomplished through installing a chip in the human brain (connected to wifi for updates), from more memory to better mathematical and linguistic skills, more "emotional intelligence" and even as yet unimagined carnal facility.
-This is what led Gerald McKenny to speak of enhancement technologies as "technologies of desire" not need, and therefor "technologies of excess."
-In response, some theoreticians have tried to imagine how technology might make us good and hypothesize how "it might be possible to use biotechnology in a manner that would promote virtue, and thus serve as a means to improve ourselves, morally speaking."
-34
+linguistic skills, more 'emotional intelligence' and even as yet unimagined carnal facility.
+This is what has led to Gerald McKenny speaking of enhancement technologies as 'technologies of desire' not need, and thereby 'technologies of excess.'32 In response, some theoreticians have tried to imagine how technology might make us good and hypothesize how 'it might be possible to use biotechnology in a manner that would promote virtue, and thus serve as a means to improve ourselves, morally speaking.'33

 But the ultimate quest for transhumanists past and present has been to synthesize immortality.
-Indeed, Bacon, in his The History of Life and Death (1638), drew up a systematic history of corporeality in the quest to isolate relevant forms that might lead to immortality at best, but, more realistically, that future natural philosophers (i.e., scientists) "will become the instruments and dispensers of God's power and mercy in prolonging and renewing the life of man... [and that] these our shoes and garments (I mean our frail bodies) are as little worn out as possible."35
+Indeed, Bacon, in his The History of Life and Death (1638), drew up a systematic history of corporeality in the quest to isolate relevant forms that might lead to immortality at best.
+More realistically he thought that future scientists 'will become the instruments and dispensers of God's power and mercy in prolonging and renewing the life of man [...] [and that] these our shoes and garments (I mean our frail bodies) are as little worn out as possible.'34 Later in the 19th century, the eccentric Russian philosopher Nikolai Fedorov (1828-1903) held that the general resurrection did not follow upon the resurrection of Christ because it was the conscious 'Common Task' of humanity that constitutes the 'essence of Christianity' to bring about the self-consciousness of the Earth over the force of other celestial bodies and 'involve them in a single life-giving force of resuscitation' of all things in the universe35 thereby